-Statistics show that over recent years, men are getting plastic surgery in continued rising numbers.
-This means there is a need for more available information about male-focused procedures and how they might differ from female-specific procedures.
+This shows there is a need for more detailed and quality information about male-focused procedures and how they can differ from female-specific plastic and cosmetic procedures.

 That is why Dr. Edward S. Kole of The Kole Plastic Surgery Center has assembled this information to help the growing numbers of male patients interested in cosmetic and plastic surgery procedures be more prepared for their pre-procedure consultations.